THE QUESTION FOR 100 METERS IN THE BLUE HOLE OF DAHAB: HISTORY, RISKS AND EXECUTION

 Photo: Author

 The site can be visited all year round, but the best time to dive is from June to August.
-During this time, the weather conditions are most favorable, with water temperatures hovering around 28°C and visibility reaching up to 50 meters.
+During this time, the weather conditions are most favorable, with water temperatures hovering around 28° C and visibility learning up to 50 meters.

 The unique beauty of Dahab’s Blue Hole is shrouded in a dark aura, as the site has claimed the lives of many divers, with unofficial estimates ranging from 130 to 200 deaths over the years.